Slevinski/slevinski.github.io/series/dms-plan/entries/data-management-and-sharing-plan/handout.md

 Execution reveals what the plan needs to say.

-## Why Steve's role matters in this workflow
+## Why this role matters in the workflow

-Steve's value is that he helps make the data path practical.
+The value here is making the data path practical.

 That means: